CBD & Psoriasis

-In most cases CBD balms and oils actually relief damaged skin, yet the benefits from the use of CBD are highly dependent on the quality of the extract, as much as on the patient’s particular condition.
+In most cases, CBD balms and oils actually relieve damaged skin, yet the benefits from the use of CBD are highly dependent on the quality of the extract, as much as on the patient’s particular condition.
 Some people saw their psoriasis vanish, others just experienced less inflammation and itching.

 CBD may control psoriasis by balancing the immune system’s response.
-Psoriasis sufferes may benefit from using CBD internally as well as topically.
-CBD lotion, CBD tinctures and CBD soft gels are know to be effective.
+Psoriasis sufferers may benefit from using CBD internally as well as topically.
+CBD lotion, CBD tinctures, and CBD soft gels are known to be effective.
 DO NOT SMOKE anything including cigarettes because the smoke releases carcinogens and other skin-damaging radicals which will aggravate your psoriasis.

 HISTORY AND STUDIES